 The Providence Municipal Energy Report discloses the City's facility energy data in an effort to track progress towards the City's energy goals, increase transparency, and lead by example.
-The City's 2014 Sustainable Providence plan set a goal to reduce energy consumption 30% by 2030.
-Measuring and monitoring energy consumption by benchmarking buildings is critical to ensuring we are achieving this goal.
+The City's 2014 Sustainable Providence plan set a goal to reduce energy consumption 30 percent by 2030.
+Measuring and monitoring energy municipal consumption by benchmarking buildings and other facilities is critical to ensuring we are achieving this goal.

-Figure 1: City of Providence's electricity, natural gas, and fuel oil consumption, FY 2010 - FY 2018.
+Figure 1: City of Providence's electricity, natural gas, and fuel oil consumption, FY 2010 - FY 2019.

 The City of Providence has been benchmarking and monitoring its energy consumption as part of its fiscal and environmental agenda since 2010.
-This FY 2018 report marks the fourth annual municipal energy report released by the Office of Sustainability.
-The Office of Sustainability uses the U.S. Environmental Protection Agency's Energy Star Portfolio Manager to track all of the electric, gas, oil, and water used by City facilities .
+This FY 2019 report marks the fifth annual municipal energy report released by the Office of Sustainability.
+The Office of Sustainability uses the U.S. Environmental Protection Agency's Energy Star Portfolio Manager to track all of the electric, natural gas, oil, and water used by City facilities.
 This data helps the City manage its energy consumption and identify opportunities for investment and savings.
 The information in this report summarizes the full dataset, which is available on the City's Open Data Portal.

-The City's facilities, including buildings and outdoor lighting, used 393,429 MMBtu of energy in FY 2018 in the form of electricity, natural gas, and oil.
+The City's facilities, including buildings and outdoor lighting, used 430,914 MMBtu of energy in FY 2019 in the form of electricity, natural gas, and oil.